thomasgtaylor/how.wtf/content/post/2023-02-11-find-aws-account-id-using-cli-or-boto3.md

 ---
-title: Find AWS Account Id using CLI or Boto3
-date: 2023-02-11T01:15:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+- programming
+date: 2023-02-11 01:15:00-04:00
 description: How to find AWS Account ID using the AWS CLI or Boto3 in Python
-categories:
-- Cloud
-- Programming
 tags:
+- aws
+- aws-cli
-- AWS
+- python
-- AWS CLI
+title: Find AWS Account Id using CLI or Boto3
-- Python
 ---

 How to find the AWS Account ID using the AWS CLI or Boto3?